yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 customization prompts, unit tests and documentation.

-In case you think they're a Yeoman-only thing, they're not - anyone in the community and write and published by anyone and there are already a number of them that have been published to npm: generators for HTML5 Boilerplate, Twitter Bootstrap, Karma and so on.
+In case you think they're a Yeoman-only thing, they're not - anyone in the community can write and share their own generator.
+There are already a number of them that have been published to npm: generators for HTML5 Boilerplate, Twitter Bootstrap, Karma and so on.